Laragear/MailLoginDemo/README.md

 ### Idempotent email

-To avoid using a Rate Limiter, or sending multiple emails, you may want to make the mailing idempotent, meaning, that subsequent requests to send the email will do nothing before a brief period of time.
+To avoid sending multiple emails you may want to make the mailing _idempotent_, meaning, that subsequent requests to send the email will do nothing before a brief period of time.

 Use the `idempotent()` method, optionally with the amount of seconds you want to keep the idempotency.